 Why subscribe?

-The Curious Path is your doorway to thought-provoking explorations into how innovation can once again become a catalyst for a more beautiful and regenerative world.
+The Curious Path is your doorway to thought-provoking explorations into how innovation can once again become a catalyst for a more beautiful world.

 Let's be honest, the way we innovate is a little broken.

-Innovation was once a practice designed to designed to bring people together - to ritualize and orchestrate our collective creativity toward solving the problems of the time.
-It wasn’t always about speed or scale; it was about sense-making.
+Innovation was once a practice designed to bring people together - to ritualize and orchestrate our collective creativity toward solving the problems of the time.
+It wasn’t always about speed or scale; it was about thinking through problems.
 But somewhere along the way, the practice shifted.
 Today, we see innovation increasingly prioritizing action over thought, speed over quality and profit over real value.
 What was once a practice for surfacing solutions to the problems that mattered has become a machine for manufacturing demand.

-We find ourselves racing forward at breakneck speed, churning out products, technologies and business models - endlessly optimized, but rarely questioned.
-In this rush, we leave behind the problems that actually matter: the slow, systemic, complex issues that can’t be optimized away.
+We now find ourselves in a world racing forward at breakneck speed, churning out products, technologies and business models - endlessly optimized, but rarely questioned.
+In this rush, we leave behind the problems that actually matter: the slow, the complex, the human that can’t be optimized away.
 These challenges are neglected not because they’re unimportant, but because they’re inconvenient.
-They don’t fit the pace.
-They don’t generate immediate returns.
+They don’t fit the speed.
+They don’t deliver immediate returns.

 But what if we could change that?